alexdglover/conveyor/README.md

 ## Jobs and Belts

-Conveyor's primary focus is to provide interoperable, modular Jobs that can be chained together to provide more valuable automation flows.
+Conveyor's primary focus is to provide inter-operable, modular Jobs that can be chained together to provide more valuable automation flows.
 Jobs can execute any set of arbitrary commands within the job, but they have resolvable inputs and outputs.
 This allows for artifacts or state to be passed from one Job to